mmgen/mmgen-wallet/doc/wiki/using-mmgen/Tracking-and-spending-ordinary-Bitcoin-addresses.md

 You may also create your own 'my_secret.keys' (or whatever you choose to call it) file in a plain text editor.
-In it, just list the WIF-format keys corresponding to the addresses you've imported, one key per line.
+In it, just list the WIF-format keys corresponding to the addresses you’ve imported, one key per line.

 #### Sign a transaction using the keylist (offline computer):